riverbed/Riverbed-Community-Toolkit/NetIM/Azure-Cloud-Cookbooks/101-netim-simple-demo/README.md

 ## Usage

-The topology below should be deployed,
+The topology below will be deployed,

 ![Topology](images/netim-demo-topology.png)